open-cogsci/osdoc/content/rovereto2014.md

 - No prior experience with OpenSesame is assumed.
 - No prior experience with Python is assumed for the main tutorial.
 The 'Extra' sections require a basic understanding of Python syntax.

-### Laptop
+### Equipment

+- University computers with OpenSesame pre-installed will be available during the workshop.
-- A laptop is recommended (but not required) so that you can walk through the steps of the tutorial yourself.
-If you bring a laptop, please install OpenSesame before the workshop.
+- If you bring your own laptop, please install OpenSesame before the workshop.
 - OpenSesame is available for Windows XP/ 7/ 8, Linux, and Mac OS.
 If you are running Mac OS, you are advised to verify beforehand that OpenSesame runs properly on your system, because Mac OS support is still experimental.
 - If you have an Android tablet or phone, you can bring it along to run your experiment on a tablet!
 If you bring an Android device, please install the [OpenSesame runtime for Android] before the workshop.